oharaandrew314/TinkerTime/README.md

 - Java 7 or better
 - An Active Internet Connection for Mod Downloads and Updates

+### Report an Issue
+If you would like to report an issue with Tinker Time, then please contact me on <a href="http://tinkertime.uservoice.com/">Tinker Timer's UserVoice </a>.
+I will happily respond to your issues regarding:
+- Mod Incompatability
+- Application Bug
+- Feature Requests

 ## Installation
 Simply download the JAR file and place it somewhere easily accessible Double-click the JAR file to run the application